Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Connection Between Complexity Growth Rate and Butterfly Velocity

-where $ T= {r_{+}}/{2\pi l^{2}} $ and $ S= {\pi r_{+}}/{2G} $.
+in which $ T= {r_{+}}/{2\pi l^{2}} $ and $ S= {\pi r_{+}}/{2G} $.
+It is obvious that the factor $\alpha=1$ for this case.
 Now we can check the accuracy of the above relation for New Massive Gravity and Minimal Massive 3D Gravity.
 For New Massive Gravity the action growth is given by \cite{Alishahiha:2017hwg}:

 for non-rotating case when the inner horizon goes to zero, we have

 where \cite{Clement:2009gq},

 Moreover, in the case of the BTZ black hole in Minimal Massive 3D Gravity, the complexity growth rate is \cite{Qaemmaqami:2017lzs}: